 On December 31, 1999, the closing price per share of the Common Stock on the NYSE was \$3.6875.
 The Company effected a one-for-ten reverse stock split following the annual meeting of May 2, 2000.
 Prior to that reverse split, the number of shares of Common Stock authorized was 520 million, of which approximately 376 million were available for future issuance or upon conversion of then outstanding Preferred Stock.
 That reverse stock split reduced the number of shares of Common Stock outstanding from approximately 130 million to approximately 13 million.
-As of April 23, 2001, the closing price of the Company's Common Stock on the NYSE was \$133.01 per share.

-Proposed stock split
+On April 12, 2001, the closing price per share of the Common Stock on the NYSE had risen to \$131.60.
+This increase in the per share price of the Common Stock, if maintained, is a factor which the Board of Directors would consider persuasive in deciding whether to effect a stock split in the future.
+If the Company were to choose to effect a stock split after the proposed increase is approved, the Company believes that increasing the number of shares outstanding and decreasing the price per share may help facilitate trading in and broaden the marketability of the Common Stock.